-trace:queue
+trace:database

-trace: queue specifies the amount of information logged about the notification service's event queue.
-The default is 0.
+trace:database specifies the amount of diagnostic information to record about the behavior of the service's persistent database.
+Set this value to 1 or greater to enable tracing.
+The default is 0 (no logging).

-trace:retry
+trace:events

-trace:retry specifies the amount of diagnostic information logged about retried event transmissions.
-The default is 0.
+trace:events specifies the amount of diagnostic information logged about events passing through the notification channel.
+Set this value to 1 or greater to enable tracing.
+The default is 0 (no logging).

-trace:subsrciption
+trace:filters